ndaelman-hu/nomad_workflow_recreator/docs/pagination_and_optimization.md

 ### Selective Data Extraction
 - **File structures**: Only sample ~20% of entries for file analysis
 - **Workflow metadata**: Use lightweight summary instead of full archive
+- **File content reading**: On-demand reading of input and script files for deep workflow analysis
-- **Relationship inference**: Based on metadata patterns, not file content
+- **Relationship inference**: Enhanced with file content analysis when needed

 ### Smart Sampling for Large Datasets
 ```python